-- Official transcripts of all previous college work, graduate and undergraduate; - 2.
-Master's degree with a major in nursing from a nationally accredited institution; - 3.
+- Master's degree with a major in nursing from a nationally accredited institution; - 3.
 Official GRE scores of 500 Verbal, 500 Quantitative, and 3.5 (minimum) analytic writing.
-GRE scores will be considered from applicants whose scores are more than 5 years old (GRE reporting limit), but who can produce "official documentation" of their scores;

-- A current license to practice professional nursing in the United States.
+GRE scores will be considered from applicants whose scores are more than 5 years old (GRE reporting limit), but who can produce "official documentation" of their scores: - A current license to practice professional nursing in the United States.
 (Nursing credentials of international students will be assessed individually); - 5.
 A course in statistics; - 6.
-A course in research at the graduate level; - Three letters of recommendation from individuals who can address the applicant's abilities to do doctoral level work (hold a doctoral degree or equivalent); - 8.
-A curriculum vitae or resume; - 9.
-A written statement of personal and professional interests and goals related
+A course in research at the graduate level; - Three letters of recommendation from individuals who can address the applicant's abilities to do doctoral level work (hold a doctoral degree or equivalent);

-- to nursing doctoral study (1-2 pages in length): - 10.
+- 8. A curriculum vitae or resume; - A written statement of personal and professional interests and goals related to nursing doctoral study (1-2 pages in length); - 10.
 Personal interview with program faculty.

-If accepted into the program, up to 15 post-master's graduate semester hours of comparable transfer credit for the DNS may be accepted toward completion of the requirements.
+If accepted into the program, up to 15 postmaster's graduate semester hours of comparable transfer credit for the DNS may be accepted toward completion of the requirements.
 Transfer credit will not be accepted for the core course requirements that are central to the program's distinctive focus.
 Consequently, transfer credit considerations are typically restricted to elective courses and possibly statistics courses.
 Decisions about the acceptability of transfer credit will be made on a case-by-case basis and must be approved by the doctoral advisor and director of the doctoral program.